 After all, politics alone has not put protesters into the streets.
 The tipping point for so many people is the more constant concern of putting food on the table and providing for a family.
 Too many in the region wake up with few expectations other than making it through the day, and perhaps the hope that their luck will change.
 Throughout the region, many young people have a solid education, but closed economies leave them unable to find a job.
 Entrepreneurs are brimming with ideas, but corruption leaves them unable to profit from them.

 The greatest untapped resource in the Middle East and North Africa is the talent of its people.
 In the recent protests, we see that talent on display, as people harness technology to move the world.
-It’s no coincidence that one of the leaders of Tahrir Square was an executive for Google
+It’s no coincidence that one of the leaders of Tahrir Square was an executive for Google.
+That energy now needs to be channeled, in country after country, so that economic growth can solidify the accomplishments of the street.
+Just as democratic revolutions can be triggered by a lack of individual opportunity, successful democratic transitions depend upon an expansion of growth and broad-based prosperity.

 Drawing from what we’ve learned around the world, we think it’s important to focus on trade, not just aid; and investment, not just assistance.
 The goal must be a model in which protectionism gives way to openness; the reigns of commerce pass from the few to the many, and the economy generates jobs for the young.
 America’s support for democracy will therefore be based on ensuring financial stability; promoting reform; and integrating competitive markets with each other and the global economy – starting with Tunisia and Egypt.